DIY PSP Car Stereo

 Wow, Square|Enix really pulled a fast one on their fans.
 They released a Final Fantasy game for people who hate Final Fantasy.
 Or at least that’s what I thought after my three hours with the game.

 Let’s start with the pros.
 The combat system just feels right.
 It is intuitive, well organized, and customizable to suit all tastes.
 If you are a control freak like yours truly, you can turn off the controversial Gambits (Character AI, look them up), and if you need time to carefully decide where to move your characters, and how to attack, then you can set the battles to pause whenever you are on a menu.
-The CG’s, as we have come to expect from Square|Enix, are top notch. → Words are the towns and cities of letters.
+The CG’s, as we have come to expect from Square|Enix, are top notch. → Read it your way.

 The Electronic Arts I remember

 A long, long time ago, back when Electronic Arts went by the abbreviation ECA, the company was not clearly evil.
 It turns out that they screwed Chris Crawford in the 80’s and undoubtedly weren’t the pinnacle of business ethics, but they also published good games.
 Every now and then, usually after reading a review of some terrible EA published game or news that they bought and destroyed a small developer, I reminisce about the good old days when the ECA logo didn’t make me cringe, but was actually a sign of quality.
 What’s that, you ask?
 You’re a snobby gamer who dislikes EA, too, but you wonder why they were once a respectable publisher?
-Like all good questions, this one can be answered with a list. → NiGHTS into REaDS
+Like all good questions, this one can be answered with a list. → I’m readin’ here!

 Vista: Kodak Moment or Photoshopped?